clj-pdf/clj-pdf/README.md

      :family :helvetica
      :color [0 234 123]}

+### Document sections

+Each document section is represented by a vector starting with a keyword identifying the section followed by an optional map of metadata and the contents of the section.

 #### Anchor

-An anchor can be a reference or a destination of a reference, it consists of the keyword :anchor followed by optional metadata and the content.
-The content consists of the following fields:
+tag :anchor

+optional metadata:

 * :style font
 * :leading number

     {:style {:size 15 :style :bold} :leading 20}

+content:

 iText idiosynchorsies: